Morgan Rielly: Professional

 On October 29, 2021, Rielly signed an eight-year, $60 million extension with the Maple Leafs.

-The 2022–23 regular season was considered disappointing for Rielly by his prior standards, even notwithstanding a knee injury that caused him to miss fifteen games in November and December.
-However, after the team had experienced years of disappointments in the playoffs, serially failing to make it past the first round, Rielly proved critical to the Maple Leafs' success in the 2023 Stanley Cup playoffs' opening series against the Tampa Bay Lightning.
-Notably, he scored the game-winning overtime goal in Game 3 to give the Leafs the series lead for the first time, and then scored the game-tying goal in the closing minutes of Game 4, which would ultimately allow them to take a 3–1 lead.
-The Leafs would ultimately win the series four games to two, the franchise's first series win since 2004.
+The 2022–23 regular season was considered disappointing for Rielly by his prior standards, even notwithstanding a knee injury that caused him to miss 15 games in November and December.
+However, after the team had experienced years of disappointments in the playoffs, serially failing to make it past the first round, Rielly proved critical to the Maple Leafs' success in the first round of the 2023 Stanley Cup playoffs against the Tampa Bay Lightning.
+Notably, he scored the game-winning overtime goal in game 3 to give Toronto the lead in the series for the first time, and then scored the game-tying goal in the closing minutes of game 4, which would ultimately allow them to take a 3–1 lead.
+The Maples Leafs later won the series in six games, the franchise's first series win since 2004.

 On February 10, 2024, at the end of a 5–3 loss to the Ottawa Senators, Rielly received a five-minute major and a game misconduct for cross checking Ridly Greig in the head after Greig took a slap shot to score an empty net goal.
 Following a league hearing, Rielly was suspended for five games.

+During the 2024–NHL season, Rielly experienced an inconsistent regular season while adjusting to new head coach Craig Berube's system.
+Despite this, he remained durable, appearing in all 82 games and recording 41 points.
+Rielly again elevated his play in the postseason, leading all Maple Leafs defencemen with four goals and seven points in 13 games.
+He scored in each of the first two games of the opening round against the Ottawa Senators, helping Toronto take a 2–0 series lead before winning the matchup 4–2.
+In the second round against the Florida Panthers, Rielly scored in a game 1 victory, added two assists in a game 2 win, and later tallied a game-tying goal in game 3, which Florida ultimately won in overtime.
+However, Toronto was eliminated in seven games.

+During the 2025–26 season, Rielly became the second-highest scoring defenceman in franchise history when he recorded an assist in a 5–3 loss to the Boston Bruins on November 11, 2025.
+The assist was his 438th NHL assist, moving him past Tomáš Kaberle on the franchise leaderboard.